Please don’t love us (Jewish people) more than you love your Jewish Messiah!

 Also, I was born in Israel (Tel-Aviv) – that takes it down to 1 of about 4,000,000.

-Also, I am an Israeli-Jewish follower of Yeshua (Jesus) the Messiah – that now makes me 1 of about only 7,000.
+Also, I am a native born Israeli-Jewish follower of Yeshua (Jesus) the Messiah – that now makes me 1 of about only 7,000.

 People Who Love Israel to Death